 In accordance with the policy of other engineering colleges, The University of Akron has adopted an accelerated program which enables engineering students to graduate in three years.
-It is expected that the five-year co-operative program will be resumed after the cessation of the war.
+It is expected that the five-year co-operative program will be resumed soon.